-It is very important to emphasize that passage of the identified policies and implementation or expansion of the identified programs alone will only meet Vermont’s emissions reduction requirements if they are developed with clear tracking systems to ensure meeting modeled benchmarks, or their equivalent, over time.
-Specifically, the policies and programs must be designed, working in tandem with markets and consumer actions, to achieve the scale and pace of action outlined in this report, including the specific benchmarks for key actions and activities.
-If some benchmarks are not achieved—say, for instance, 166,000 electric vehicles registered by 2030—then other actions will need to be scaled up in order to make up for any shortfall and achieve an equivalent amount of emissions reductions.
-The full report presents a set of strategies, policies, programs, and actions that need to be implemented together, in coordination.
-Stated differently, the activity benchmarks highlighted in the report (i.e. number of EVs, heat pumps, heat pump water heaters, homes weatherized, etc.) should not be read as a menu of options to choose between.
-We will likely need all of them, or their equivalent, working in tandem at the scale and pace presented.
+It is important to emphasize that successful implementation or expansion of the identified programs and policies will require clear tracking systems to ensure adequate progress over time.
+Specifically, the policies and programs must be designed, working in tandem with markets and consumer actions, to achieve the scale and pace assumed by the Climate Action Plan, including the specific benchmarks for key actions and activities as presented in the forthcoming Pathways Analysis.
+If it becomes clear that we will fall short of some benchmarks—say, for instance, 159,000 light duty electric vehicles registered by 2030—then other actions will need to be scaled up in order to make up for any shortfall and achieve an equivalent amount of emissions reductions.
+Stated differently, the activity benchmarks highlighted in the forthcoming Pathways Analysis and reflected in the CAP(i.e. number of EVs, heat pumps, heat pump water heaters, homes weatherized, etc.) should not be read as a menu of options to choose between.
+We will likely need all of them, or their equivalent, working in tandem at the scale and pace presented to achieve the requirements of the GWSA.